 OECD Home › Investment › Bribery in international business › Latest Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Germany.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Argentina.

 Combating bribery and corruption has become a top global priority, and it is central to our mission.
 We need to enhance our anti-corruption efforts, strengthen their coherence and improve cooperation with other important actors, like the legal profession practitioners, said Angel Gurría.

 Governments in the Arab region should quickly step up their efforts to tackle bribery and corruption in order to boost job creation, improve living standards through achieving the MDGs and promote trust in government.

 The OECD will today invite the Russian Federation to join the OECD’s Working Group on Bribery and to accede to the OECD’s Anti-Bribery Convention.
 Secretary-General Angel Gurría will sign an exchange of letters with First Deputy Minister of Foreign Affairs, Andrey Denisov, and Russia’s Minister for Economic Development, Elvira Nabiullina, at a ceremony during the OECD Ministerial Council Meeting.